 A shoeshine boy who rose to lead Peru, his presidency was later tarnished by a massive bribery scandal.

-Alejandro Toledo's life reads like a novel of improbable ascent and dramatic fall.
-Born into extreme poverty in a remote Andean village, he shined shoes as a child before an academic path took him to Stanford University, where he earned a PhD.
-He returned to Peru as an economist, but his life shifted when he became the charismatic, denim-jacketed face of the opposition against the authoritarian regime of Alberto Fujimori.
-His 2001 election victory symbolized a hopeful return to democracy.
+Alejandro Toledo won the 2001 Peruvian election, symbolizing a hopeful return to democracy after the authoritarian regime of Alberto Fujimori.
+Born into extreme poverty in a remote Andean village, he shined shoes as a child before earning a PhD at Stanford University.
+He returned to Peru as an economist and became the charismatic, denim-jacketed face of the opposition.
 As president, he stabilized the economy and oversaw a truth commission investigating past atrocities.
-However, his legacy was irrevocably shattered when he was convicted in absentia for accepting millions in bribes from the Brazilian construction giant Odebrecht, a scandal that landed him a 20-year prison sentence and cemented his story as one of Latin America's most tragic political reversals.
+His legacy was shattered when he was convicted in absentia for accepting millions in bribes from Brazilian construction giant Odebrecht, a scandal that landed him a 20-year prison sentence.

 1946–1964